usnistgov/BF/content/en/Info/BF/_INP/CWE2BF.md

 The BF Data Check Bugs classes relate to particular CWEs by BF DVL and DVR operations and/or consequences.
 We generated a digraph of all input- and output-check-related CWEs, including the injection-related CWEs, to show this correspondence both by operation (Figure 1) and by conse- quence (Figure 2).
 In the digraph, an edge starts at a parent CWE and ends at a child CWE.
 The outline style of a CWE node indicates the CWE level of abstraction: pillar, class, base, or variant.

+<br/><br/>
+{{< svg src="images/CWE2BF/BF _INP - CWE2BF by Operation.svg" height="800" caption="Figure 1: A digraph of the input- and output-check-related CWEs (including injection-related CWEs), mapped by BF DVL and BF DVR operations.
+Each node represents a CWE by its identifier (ID).
+Each arrow represent a parent-child relationship" >}}

 Almost all of the 162 CWEs, visualized on the digraph, can be tracked as descendants of the pillar CWE-707; exceptions are CWEs 15, 73 (its child 114), 98, 134, 183, 184, 185 (and its children 186 and 625), 428, 472, 565, and 913.

 Analyzing the digraph, we see that the pillar CWE- 707 reflects neutralization of malformed messages; it is quite broad.
 It is the parent of several CWEs that are not strictly input/output check related.